HSB Living Lab

 A democratic design

-Some criticisms and questions have been posed regarding the aesthetics of the building.
-No, it does not look like something out of a sci-fi movie, and there are good reasons for this.
-The goal was never to create an iconic building that takes the focus off the content, but rather a platform that can be changed and thus be living and inclusive.
-Our role as the architects of this project is not to point to answers or solutions in advance, but to create conditions for them to grow forth.
-We see it as a blank canvas, something that can stand to be rearranged.
-This results in a generic design with standard dimensions to the greatest possible extent, including interchangeable panels and systems.
-The building’s aesthetics are consistent with these basic dimensions.
+Critics and observers have questioned the building’s aesthetics.
+No, it does not resemble something out of a sci-fi movie, and for good reason.
+The design was never meant to create an iconic structure that overshadows its content.
+Instead, the goal was to build a platform that evolves over time, remaining both dynamic and inclusive.
+As architects, we do not dictate answers or solutions in advance.
+Instead, we create the conditions for them to emerge.
+We see the building as a blank canvas, designed to be rearranged.
+This approach results in a flexible design with standard dimensions, interchangeable panels, and adaptable systems.
+The building’s aesthetics align with these fundamental principles.

 A major challenge

-The greatest advantage for us as architects is perhaps that based on the facts we obtain, we can be involved in formulating the change we are seeing, to create a better environment for future generations.
+The greatest advantage for us as architects is perhaps that based on the facts we obtain.
+We actively shape the changes we envision to create a better environment for future generations.
 When it comes to building the future of sustainable cities and houses, the architect has an important and decisive role.
 We are inspecting, analysing and challenging this role now to become even better at what we do.